raspberrypilearning/share-your-world/en/step_7.md

 You have reached the end of the [More web](https://projects.raspberrypi.org/en/pathways/more-web) path!

-Now you can create awesome interactive websites that use modern design to excite and engage users!
-Try using HTML, CSS and JavaScript to create more websites.
+Now, you can create awesome interactive websites that use modern design to excite and engage users!
+Try using HTML, CSS, and JavaScript to create more websites.

 You could enter one of your Design or Invent projects into Coolest Projects, or make a completely new webpage.